 We would also like to thank the generous contributions of

 The Language of Food Rescue

 The process of obtaining edible, unsold, surplus food from across the supply chain and distributing it to local social service organizations and schools.

 An offer of unsold, excess food intended as aid without expectation or condition of any payment.

 "Food Security is the condition in which all people, at all times, have physical and economic access to sufficient, safe and nutritious food to meet their dietary needs and food preferences for an active and healthy life."
 Food and Agriculture Organization (FAO) of the United Nations

 Meals, snacks, or food items which offer access to healthy, nutritious sustenance to the public as food assistance.

 A not-for-profit, charitable organization that distributes food items to people and families requiring assistance to ensure they have adequate food to avoid hunger.
-Food Banks typically distribute food to be consumed off their premises and do not process or serve prepared food, however some Food Banks offer food programs.
+Food Banks typically distribute food to be consumed off their premises and do not process or serve prepared food, however some Food Banks also offer food programs.

 Any not-for-profit, charitable organization that offers food programming, such as meals for seniors, food for shelters, snacks for after school programs, or items for student nutrition programs, drop-in centres, food banks, or food hampers at no cost to the individuals accessing them.